 Some parts of Windsor Castle are also in use at certain times – for example for events and functions (and the odd Royal Wedding!).
 So this may affect what you can and can’t see.

 The main sections that we were able to visit are described below.
-You can also find out more information on the castle by clicking here.
+You can also find out more information on the castle in this official souvenir guide book.

 Windsor Castle Round Tower

 When you enter the castle complex, one of the main landmarks that will immediately catch your eye is the medieval Windsor Castle Round Tower.
 With the nearby Norman Gate and Moat Garden, it’s part of the first section built by William I (William the Conquerer).

 When you visit, look up at the tower.
 If the royal flag is flying, it means the Queen is in residence (she was at home when we were there!).

 A short walk down from the Windsor Castle Round Tower is St. George’s Chapel.

 The guidebook states that the chapel is “one of the finest examples of Gothic architecture in England”.
 Its construction was initiated by Edward IV, but finished by Henry VIII.

 When you walk into the chapel, it feels smaller and plainer than you might expect, given its role in many Royal Weddings.
 But this is because the grander part of the chapel is through a door and in the “quire” section.
 It’s this part that you’ll recognise from TV coverage.

 This section is truly magnificent and really quite breathtaking.
 With its long choir benches, black and white chequered floor tiles and banners of the Knights of the Garter hanging above, it’s truly something.